timcash/timcash/README.md

 # Welcome
 Hello, I'm Tim.
 Software and Mathematics are a life long process of learning for me.
 They are languages, and something different.
 Not only like verbal or wittern langauge and not only like a musical or sign language.
 If used as the fundemental units to build on they can describe with precision not only thier meaning but also a program that can unfold over time.
 Sharing these programs is a new way to work together.
 Below is a small collection of my work, and work that builds on others (OSS).
-My partner and I are looking for students.
+My partner and I are looking for other learners to join us.
 We teach via discord or keet.io in the evenings GMT-5

-`work in progress below`
+##`work in progress below`
 1. Some Professional Highlights
 1. Libraries and Studies
 1. Chromatic Systems

-# Areas of expertise
+# Areas of Expertise

 1. Automated Testing
 1. Data Engineering
 1. Web Applications
 1. Geospatial Modeling
 1. Network Architecture
-1. Engineering leadership
+1. Engineering Leadership

+# Styles of Work
+1. Keep it simple - did you ship something?
+1. Pair Programming & Team Programming
+1. TDD
+1. CI/CD
+1. Production Testing

 # Technologies Deployed to Production
-* Web and Networks - Javascript, Nodejs, React
+* Web - Javascript, Nodejs, React, web-componets
 * Cloudflare - Workers, KV
 * AWS - SQS, Lamda, S3, API Gateway
 * GCP - BigQuery, PubSub, Compute Engine, Cloud Storage, App Engine